cg-tuwien/Auto-Vk-Toolkit/docs/cmake.md

 sudo apt update
 sudo apt install vulkan-sdk dpkg-dev libvulkan1-dbgsym vulkan-tools-dbgsym
 ```
-Now you should be able to build the examples and run it.
+After following these steps, the examples should build and execute successfully.
 I only tested this on Ubuntu 20.
 Please refer to the original sources of vulkan and cmake in order to correctly install the necessary packages for other linux distros.

 ### Windows